 “Men’s deeds are presented [to God] on Mondays and Thursdays, and I like mine to be presented when I am fasting.”

-When you voluntarily fast, you show your absolute obedience to Allah and your desire to gain the rewards.
-For fasting for Allah’s sake has an infinite reward.
-Allah (swt) says, “Fasting is Mine, and I am the one who rewards it.”
-You decide to leave your food, drink and the sexual drive for sake of Allah and that is why Allah gives us unlimited rewards.
-You train the self by abstaining from sinful deeds to control your thoughts and desires.
-By fasting you benefit your mind, body and heart.
-Remember that the Prophet Muhammed’s said that there are three whose supplications are not turned back, one of them is a fasting person until he breaks his fast, and this goes with the obligatory and Sunnah fasting.
+When you fast voluntarily, you demonstrate your complete obedience to Allah and your sincere desire for His rewards.
+Fasting for the sake of Allah carries an immense and unique reward.
+In a Hadith Qudsi, Allah (swt) says, “Fasting is Mine, and I am the one who rewards it.”
+You willingly leave your food, drink, and sexual desires for the sake of Allah, and He grants unlimited rewards in return.
+Through fasting, you train your soul to refrain from sinful deeds, and you learn to control your thoughts and desires.
+Fasting benefits your mind, body, and heart.
+Remember that the Prophet Muhammad (ﷺ) said that there are three whose supplications are not rejected, one of them is a fasting person and This applies to both obligatory and Sunnah fasting.
+It was narrated from Abu Hurairah that the Messenger of Allah (ﷺ) said: